 Voluntary Manslaughter in Phoenix

-Voluntary manslaughter is the more serious of the two manslaughter charges and falls into the uppermost categories of “purpose” or “knowing” in the level of intent.
+Voluntary manslaughter is the more serious of the two manslaughter charges in Phoenix and falls into the uppermost categories of “purpose” or “knowing” in the level of intent.
 “Purpose” means that the person committed the crime willingly and with a specific intention in place.
 “Knowing” means the person committed the crime with the knowledge that the actions would likely bring a certain outcome.

 What separates voluntary manslaughter from murder is what is referred to as the heat of passion.
 This means that the perpetrator faced an overwhelming surge of emotion at the time of the incident and, as a result, lost all sense of reasonable judgment which resulted in them taking another person’s life.
 It does not excuse the act or behavior, but instead gives a small sort of loophole for people who are proven to have been strongly provoked or overwhelmed at the time of the death’s occurrence.